First Ostomy Blowout After Six Months: Share Your Experience

 I had a small blowout this morning.
 I am in the process of buying a new company and it was my first day at work!!!
 As I was bending down to put on my shoes before leaving for work, I felt it go, could see the liquid on my shirt.

-Uh Oh, not good.
+Uh oh, not good.
 Got through it and have a new bag on now so life is good again.

-I have just got to learn to not sweat the little things.
+I have just got to learn not to sweat the little things.

 mooza